 Who Killed Heidi Broussard?

 Only one person has ever been charged and arrested in Heidi Broussard’s matter, and that’s her long-time friend, Magen Fieramusca.
-Until now, she has been indicted on two counts of kidnapping (for Heidi and Margo), one count of tampering with a corpse, and one count of capital murder.
-However, as the case proceeds and additional evidence comes to light, she could also face other charges.
+She was arrested more than a week after the recovery of this young mother’s remains and was indicted on two counts of kidnapping (for Heidi and Margo), one count of tampering with a corpse, and one count of capital murder.
 After all, Heidi was found in a car outside Magen’s home while Margo was safe inside, with Magen allegedly pretending to be her mother, as implied by her once-boyfriend.

 According to an affidavit, on or about December 12, 2019, while abducting Heidi and Margo, Magen asphyxiated the former to intentionally cause her death.
 Furthermore, as per statements by both the women’s partners, they’d announced their pregnancy around the same time in 2019.
-Yet, while Magen’s stomach did grow “during the year,” her ex-boyfriend Christopher Green, who was living with her at the time, did not see it even once and described it as “hard.”
+Yet, while Magen’s stomach did grow in the ensuing months, her live-in ex-boyfriend Christopher Green described it as “hard.”
 Heidi’s fiancé also stated that she’d told him on December 8 or 9 that Magen had given birth to a daughter, but they didn’t see any photos.

 As if all this was not enough, before arresting Magen, authorities had also delved into her online activities, only to unveil some disturbing searches.
 She’d not only deactivated her Facebook account on December 17 and searched “reasons for Amber Alert” and “Amber Alert issued Austin” on December 12, but she’d also looked up “bodies found in Austin, Texas” two days later and some form of “Heidi Broussard” at least 160 times over the period of a month.
-CCTV footage, phone records, and witness statements also implicate her.
-In short, Magen allegedly faked her pregnancy to steal Heidi’s child.
-She is yet to stand trial.
+CCTV footage, phone records, and witness statements also implicated her, with her motive coming across as wanting Margo all to herself.
+In the end, on February 2, 2023, Magen pleaded guilty to one count of first-degree murder and was subsequently sentenced to 55 years in prison.